benlesh/RxEmber/README.md

 From there you can of course write out values using the `RxBindings` mixin.

-### RxEmber.observableFrom() helper
+### RxEmber.helpers.observableFrom(args) helper

-`RxEmber.observableFrom` converts observed changes to a property on an Ember object into an Observable stream.
+`RxEmber.helpers.observableFrom` converts observed changes to a property on an Ember object into an Observable stream.

 ```js